elixir-nx/bumblebee/README.md

 ### Model support

 As pointed out above, in order to load a model, the given model type must be implemented in Bumblebee.
+To find out whether the model is supported you can call `Bumblebee.load_model({:hf, "model-repo"})` or use [this tool](https://jonatanklosko-bumblebee-tools.hf.space/apps/repository-inspector) to run a number of checks against the repository.

-One way to find out is calling `Bumblebee.load_model({:hf, "model-repo"})`.
-Alternatively, you can open the `config.json` file in the model repository and copy the class name under `"architectures"`, then [search Bumblebee codebase](https://github.com/search?q=repo%3Aelixir-nx%2Fbumblebee+BertForMaskedLM&type=code) for that keyword.
+If you prefer to poke around the code, open the `config.json` file in the model repository and copy the class name under `"architectures"`.
+Next, [search Bumblebee codebase](https://github.com/search?q=repo%3Aelixir-nx%2Fbumblebee+BertForMaskedLM&type=code) for that keyword.
+If you find a match, this indicates the model is supported.

 Also note that certain repositories include multiple models in separate repositories, for example [`stabilityai/stable-diffusion-2`](https://huggingface.co/stabilityai/stable-diffusion-2).
 In such case use `Bumblebee.load_model({:hf, "model-repo", subdir: "..."})`.